Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation: Quantum simulation of chemistry

 Double-well systems have been extensively studied in various contexts \cite{so_trapped-ion_2024, sias_resonantly_2007}, including in superconducting circuits \cite{devoret_resonant_1984, yu_energy_2004, dutton_electromagnetically_2006, yu_multi-photon_2005}.
 However, we speculate that the unique combination of precise real-time microwave control, complete tunability over Hamiltonian parameters, experimental stability, fast repetition rates, and high-fidelity readout in our setup explains why we observed effects not previously reported.

-Based on these results, we will propose in a forthcoming paper \cite{cabral_roadmap_2024} a hardware modification to our setup that implements a one-to-one single-transmon quantum simulation of tautomerization reactions in Malonaldehyde (cis-cis) and proton transfer reactions between the DNA base pairs Guanine-Cytosine.
+Based on these results, we proposed a hardware modification to our setup that implements a one-to-one single-transmon quantum simulation of tautomerization reactions in Malonaldehyde (cis-cis) and proton transfer reactions between the DNA base pairs Guanine-Cytosine \cite{cabral_roadmap_2024}.
 The key to this simulator is that, for \textit{realistic circuit parameters}, the Hamiltonian cross terms $\propto x^2p^2$ and the relativistic-like $\propto p^4$ term become irrelevant perturbations [these arise from the Kerr term $\hat a ^{\dagger 2}\hat a^2$, which in turn arises from the $x^4$ term as perturbations, see \cref{eq:H_full}].
-Also, our system allows for a clean microwave control of effective temperature \cite{slichter_measurement-induced_2012} and dissipation \cite{frattini_observation_2024}, allowing us to experimentally explore chemical dynamics across a wide range of parameter spaces \cite{friedman_quantum_1998,schlawin_continuously_2021} in this new type of single-transmon parametric quantum simulator.
+Also, our system allows for a clean microwave control of effective temperature.
+Injecting noise through a microwave drive port is an established method in circuit QED to increase the effective temperature ($n_{th}$ in the Lindblad model) of a system \cite{slichter_measurement-induced_2012}.
+We emphasize that our microwave tones are generated using arbitrary waveform generators and can therefore create nearly arbitrary noise spectra.
+Controllable single-photon dissipation has been demonstrated for KPOs \cite{frattini_observation_2024, ding_quantum_2025}.
+By selecting the frequency of the dissipated photons, this mechanism can be used to engineer cooling (reduction of $n_{th}$) \cite{ding_quantum_2025}, or to increase the single-photon loss rate ($\kappa$ in the Lindblad model) \cite{frattini_observation_2024}.
+Beyond this, exotic forms of dissipation have been proposed \cite{venkatraman_nonlinear_2024, putterman_stabilizing_2022}.
+Finally, controllable interactions between two KPOs have been generated in our setup, which can create non-Markovian dynamics \cite{schaefer_aps_2024}.
+All of this allows for the experimental exploration of chemical dynamics across a wide range of parameter spaces \cite{friedman_quantum_1998,schlawin_continuously_2021} in this new type of single-transmon parametric quantum simulator.

+We conclude these section by giving a perspective for how this approach can be generalized beyond a single SNAIL-transmon.
+Controllable interactions of form $\hat{a}_1^{\dagger}\hat{a}_2 + h.c.$ have been implemented for KPOs in superconducting circuits \cite{hoshi_entangling_2025}.
+This interaction translates to a bilinear coupling $\hat{x}_1\hat{x}_2$, opening promising avenues for applications in chemistry.
+The description of concrete chemical systems that can be mapped to multiple coupled KPOs is the subject of ongoing work and will be presented in a forthcoming manuscript.
+Furthermore, the superconducting platform itself supports strong scalability, with current systems already exceeding 1000 transmons \cite{noauthor_ibm_2023}.